QMTesting/qmtesting.github.io/_posts/2025-07-17-Seven-Principles-of-Testing.md

 In essence, the seven principles of testing serve as a compass that guides testers through the intricate landscape of software quality assurance.
 By embracing these principles and integrating them into their testing practices, testers can navigate challenges, mitigate risks, and ultimately deliver software products of the highest quality that meet the diverse needs and expectations of stakeholders.

-## The 7 Principles of Software Testing
+## The Seven Principles of Software Testing

 It's crucial to strive for optimal test outcomes when conducting software testing, all while staying true to the overarching goal.
 However, how can you ensure that your testing strategy remains on the right track?
 The answer lies in adhering to fundamental testing principles.
 Here are the seven commonly practiced testing principles in the software industry: